• +372 880 1308 – Estonia

 Sanity Testing – A subset of regression testing, this is used to evaluate new builds that have received minor modifications

-System Testing – This takes place after integration testing and is used on a complete, integrated test subject to analyse its compliance with specified requirements
+System Testing – After integration testing, this then takes place and is used on a complete, integrated test subject to analyse its compliance with specified requirements

 User Acceptance Testing – The last part of the software testing process, this sees actual end users testing to determine whether or not the subject will work in real-world situations.

 So there you have it, functional testing in a nutshell; QA teams use it habitually to validate whether or not a great software product has been delivered.
-If you have any questions or feedback, please get in touch using the simple form below and our software experts will be happy to engage…
+If you have any questions or feedback, then please get in touch and our software experts will be happy to engage…

 Next week: Performance Testing